liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

 can upgrade to the new release.

 Sometimes there can be a fix to a fix pack.
 This is also handled automatically.
-If a new version of a fix pack is released, you can use the patching tool to install it.
-The patching tool uninstalls the old fix pack and installs the new version in its place.
+If a new version of a fix pack is released, you can use the Patching Tool to install it.
+The Patching Tool uninstalls the old fix pack and installs the new version in its place.

 ### Fix Pack Dependencies [](id=fix-pack-dependencies)